On the Job: What Is It Like Being a Truck Driver?

-Our country’s economy depends on truck drivers hauling shipments of goods across the land every day.
-Although you’re surrounded by them whenever you’re on the highway, the actual career of a big-rig trucker is probably one you’re not familiar with.
+Our country’s economy depends on truck drivers hauling shipments of goods across the nation every day.
+Although you’re surrounded by these fast-moving vehicles whenever you’re on the highway, the actual career of a big-rig trucker is one you’re probably not familiar with.

-Your morning starts off at around the same time that most adults wake up, between 5am and 6am.
-This might be the fifth day you’ve been on the road and you have another two to go.
+Your morning starts off at around the same time that most adults wake up: around 5-6 a.m.
+This might be the fifth day you’ve been on the road and you have another two days left to go.
 If you’re driving a day cab, then you probably slept in a rest area or facility that offers overnight accommodations.
 If you’re driving a sleeper cab, you utilized the bunk bed behind the driver’s seat.

-Throughout the day, you’ll be focused behind the wheel, watching for tiny cars darting around you and slow vehicles ahead you could get stuck behind. you’ve got an audio book playing in the background as you’re in “the zone.”
+Throughout the day, you’ll be focused behind the wheel, watching for tiny cars darting around you and slow vehicles ahead that you could get stuck behind.
+You’ve got an audiobook playing in the background as you’re in “the zone.”
 After crossing into the next state, you swing by a weigh station to get everything in order before continuing on.

 When you stop for lunch at a convenience station, you check in with your family and chat with some fellow drivers who are also taking a break.

-In total, you’ll drive about 9 hours that day, unless you’re trying to meet a docking deadline that day.
+In total, you’ll drive for about 9 hours that day, unless you’re trying to meet a docking deadline.
 If you’re short on time, you might push through for longer in the night so you can get to the drop point the next morning, keeping an eye on the DOT clock to avoid committing any violations.
-Another couple days, and you’ll be done with this route and headed back for a couple days of Hometime.
+Another couple of days, and you’ll be done with this route and headed back for a couple of days of “home time.”